GAlexMES/ServerlessBenchmark/README.md

 1. `-s or --suite` to define, which test suite should be executed
 2. `-p or --provider` to define the provider.
 Default is all providers
 3. `-d or --deploy` to deploy the functions for the test suite
+4. `-e or --export` to trigger the export to .pdf and .png.
+You can also unse `-e <timestamp>` where the timestamp is the timestamp in the filename of an existing jmeter result file.
+Do not use thhat with `-t`.
-4. `-t or --test` to execute the test itself
+5. `-t or --test` to execute the test itself
-4. `-r or --remove` to remove the deployed functions for the test suite
+6. `-r or --remove` to remove the deployed functions for the test suite

 This would deploy, run and remove the first test, which is the Overhead Test on AWS:

-`python ServerlessBenchmarkAppInterface.py -t -d -r -p aws -s 1 90`
+`python3 ServerlessBenchmarkAppInterface.py -t -d -r -p aws -s 1 90`

 The last parameter is the execution time.
 It is test specific for the Overhead Test.
 Other test specific arguments are explained later in the `Tests and their arguments` section.